Greenbank, Plymouth

 Greenbank is part of the city of Plymouth in the county of Devon, England.

 Greenbank lies to the west of Freedom Fields, a park preserving the approximate site of a battle during the English Civil War.
-It is a Victorian and Edwardian residential area with many small public houses and shops, and is now favoured by students.
-It is home to a principal fire-station and formerly of Plymouth's two main hospitals, both recently demolished.
+It is a Victorian and Edwardian residential area with many small public houses and shops, and is now favoured by students due to its proxomity with the University of Plymouth.
+It is home to a principal fire-station and formerly of Plymouth's two main hospitals, both recently demolished and redeveloped.
 It is a short walking distance from the city centre and sea front area as well as the university and Beaumont Park to the south.